geoserver/geoserver/doc/en/user/source/extensions/geopkg-output/install.rst

 .. note::

-    You can also verify installation by looking for ``GeoPKG Output Extension`` on the server's `Module Status Page <http://localhost:8080/geoserver/web/wicket/bookmarkable/org.geoserver.web.admin.StatusPage?5&filter=false>`__
+    You can also verify installation by looking for ``GeoPKG Output Extension`` on the server's `Module Status Page`.